alrs/gravity/docs/6.x/storage.md

 See OpenEBS documentation on [LocalPV](https://docs.openebs.io/docs/next/localpv.html) and [cStor](https://docs.openebs.io/docs/next/cstor.html) for detailed information about these storage engines.

-Let's take a look at using them inside Gravity.

 ## Local Provisioner / Host Volumes